whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 My journey was turbulent right from the beginning.
 We were working under all kinds of constraints as a team and that often led to moments where I was absolutely lost.
 The fact that I had a buddy around who shared a similar experience and with whom I could talk about my work and the happenings at the organisation without much hesitation, helped flatten a lot of rumbles for me right from the beginning.

 I now realise the importance of such bonds.
 This buddy becomes a part of your larger support system (consisting of family, friends, romantic partners etc), serving as an emotional anchor and a sounding board- in turn helping one do better at their work.
-I would highly encourage finding at least one such buddy and investing in the relationship. _Look at this relationship as a symbiotic one and make an effort to sustain and develop is with time_.
+I would highly encourage finding at least one such buddy and investing in the relationship. _Look at this relationship as a symbiotic one and make an effort to sustain and develop it with time_.
 You know it is isn’t symbiotic when it is only you are the one talking.

 #### ⦿ Clarity, Consistency and Experimentation